 London Summer Advanced Study Program consists of a well-balanced programme of English tuition, activities and culture tour.
 The structured programme includes:

-- Master Classes – weekly in key skills including Debating, Public Speaking, Negotiating and Time Management
+- Master Classes – weekly in key skills such as debating, public speaking, negotiating and time management

 - Independent Work – research and self-study on tutorial subjects.